 - Complete a basic WebAdMIT training (via live webinar or self-paced, online training).
 WebAdMIT is a free cloud-based admissions software that allows member schools to manage their backend admissions review process for NursingCAS applicants.

 - Update your website to include information about NursingCAS.

-NursingCAS staff will work with you to ensure the smooth implementation of the application service at your institution, provide recommendations, best practices, support, and training.
+NursingCAS staff work with institutions to ensure smooth implementation of the application service, provide recommendations, best practices, support, and training.
 NursingCAS is customizable and can meet the unique needs of any program's admissions requirements.
-Furthermore, it can integrate with existing processes and technology systems you may already have in place and you can use it as you see fit; including for select program types and tracks.
+Furthermore, NursingCAS can be integrated with existing processes and technology systems that may already be in place at an institution.

 NursingCAS is operated by the American Association of Colleges of Nursing (AACN) in partnership with Liaison International, the nation’s leading provider of centralized application services (CAS) to health professions associations.
 Liaison currently works with many other disciplines, including dentistry, pharmacy, physician assistants, and public health.

 NursingCAS was developed to maximize capacity in schools of nursing and fill all available seats.
 Even though enrollment and applications to schools of nursing have increased significantly, many schools have room to accommodate additional students each year.
 In the 2017-2018 academic year, over 69,000 qualified applications were turned away for baccalaureate and graduate nursing programs, even though almost 41,000 seats went unfilled.
 NursingCAS provides a much-needed mechanism to direct potential students to open seats at participating institutions.
 Learn more about how this is impacting your state.